laura-voss/CV/README.md

 **Lighting Designer**<br>
 *Foundry*, 06|2020 - 12|2021, London, UK
-- took leadership on hitting targets of reduced lighting budgets, while maintaining the integrity of the design strategy
+- took leadership for hitting targets of reduced lighting budgets, while maintaining the integrity of the design strategy
-- detail oriented and dedicated approach to avert project delays
+- practiced detail oriented and dedicated approach to avert project delays
 - further developed my commercial awareness, getting involved with purchasing and supply of 3rd party light fittings
 - took initiative for the responsibility of training the 3 junior lighting designers
 - brought strong team working skills to all my projects, which are integral to architectural lighting design, where coordination and working towards a common goal between a multitude of disciplines is crucial, to ensure the highest quality end results